A Little More Faith

-A Little More Faith is an album by blues musician Reverend Gary Davis released on the Bluesville label in September 1961.
+A Little More Faith is an album by the blues musician Reverend Gary Davis released on the Bluesville label in September 1961.

 Reception

 AllMusic reviewer Bruce Eder stated: "it's a masterpiece: its dozen songs recorded on one day in August of 1961 are nothing less than priceless.
 Davis presents an easy virtuosity on his solo guitar, and runs his voice across a surprisingly wide range in what is mostly gospel repertory.
 Not that any blues fans will mind his approach: Davis was one of those figures where the sound and feel of blues becomes indistinguishable from those of gospel.
 He was just doing what came naturally on this record, laying down 12 songs he knew well from across decades of performing".